 Keynote Speaker

-Bestselling author of 13 books and award-winning disability and human rights advocate Tara Moss has over 20 years of experience in the public eye, speaking at hundreds of universities, schools, writers’ festivals, town halls, community and corporate events and more.
-She has given an address at the National Press Club and in Australian Parliament, and has interviewed the iconic Gloria Steinem, Naomi Klein, Alison Bechdel, Amanda Palmer, Lynda La Plante, Michael Connelly and Rosie Batty, among others, and shared the stage as a panelist with Germaine Greer, Kathy Lette, Roxane Gay and more.
-Tara is an outspoken advocate for the rights of women, children and people with disabilities.
-She has been a UNICEF Goodwill Ambassador since 2007 and as of 2013 is UNICEF Australia’s National Ambassador for Child Survival, and has visited Australian hospitals, maternity wards and schools as well as Syrian refugee camps in Lebanon in her UNICEF role.
-In 2015 she briefed parliamentarians in Australia on the humanitarian crisis in Syria.
+A bestselling author of 14 books and award-winning disability and human rights advocate, Tara Moss has over 20 years of experience in the public eye, speaking at hundreds of universities, schools, writers’ festivals, town halls, community and corporate events and more.
+She has given an address at the National Press Club, spoken in Australian Parliament on multiple occasions, and has interviewed the iconic Gloria Steinem, Naomi Klein, Mona Eltahawy, Alison Bechdel, Amanda Palmer, Lynda La Plante, Val McDermid, and Michael Connelly among others.
+She has also shared the stage as a panelist with fellow speakers Roxane Gay, Germaine Greer, Kathy Lette and more.

 Recent Awards and Accolades: